 Yes digital files are available.
-This disk will contain the edited jpeg files that appear on the online proofing site from your wedding and any related event such as your engagement or bridal session.
-The DVD comes with a copyright release form which you will be required to sign and keep with the disk at all times.
+The files will be delivered in the form of a digital download and will contain the edited jpeg files that appear on the online proofing site from your wedding and any related event such as your engagement or bridal session.
+The files comes with a copyright release form which you will be required to sign and keep with the files at all times.
 This form will prove to the photo lab that you have the right to print my professional photos.
 You may not sell them, use them for commercial gain, or use them for advertising or editorial purposes.
 You may not make a copies for distribution to anyone for any reason.
 You are allowed to make a personal back-up copy for yourself, but if that copy leaves your possession it is then considered distribution.
 I retain the exclusive rights to the sale of images.
 I rely on print sales from friends and family to make a living and stay in business.

 What is your copyright policy ?

 I retain full copyright to all images upon creation.
-You may make a backup of your disc for personal use but may not give this disc or a copy to anyone else for any reason.
+You will be provided with a digital download and you may make a backup of this download for personal use but may not distribute these files to anyone else for any reason.
 I rely on print sales to make a living and stay in business.
 Copying any low-resolution photos from my website, blog or facebook account or making scans of my prints is strictly prohibited and is a breach of contract as well as a violation of federal copyright laws.

 How do I go about booking you and what is your deposit ?

-All clients sign a contract and pay a 25% non-refundable retainer fee.
+All clients sign a contract and pay 1/3 of the total contracted amount as a non-refundable retainer fee.
 Once those two things are done your date or dates will be blocked off and you are booked.

 Do you offer any payment options ?